Children's Garden & Education

 This area provides the opportunity to explore, compare, and contrast interesting and unusual plant characteristics.
 A world full of whimsy and wonder is created by the juxtaposition of plants that are climbing up and hanging down, soft and prickly, wet and dry, big and little, fragrant and stinky.
 Plants of all sorts, adaptive to their unique environments and ecosystems, demonstrate composition of forms and qualities that make the world of botany so fascinating and so beautiful.

-These centers for digging, building, garden design, and arts and crafts invite children to creatively engage in hands-on activities using plants, plant products, soils, water, sand, and other natural materials.
-A stage area is both a performance space and a durable work surface for budding artists, craftsmen and landscape architects.
+These centers for digging and building invite children to creatively engage in hands-on activities using plants, plant products, soils, water, sand, and other natural materials.

 With its cooling shade and panoramic view of the garden in all directions, this whimsical arbor shelter is among the highest points in the Children’s Garden.
 It’s a perfect spot for parents and grandparents to relax and keep an eye on their young ones as they explore the Adventure Pathway or play in the activity center.
 From the Leafy Overlook, visitors can continue along the elevated ramp to the Tree House.